-As I was driving to Butte yesterday, my eyes wandered over the crystal-white scenery and steaming river, as the water was warmer than the air, and wondered how it was that the human mind couldn’t stay within the parameters of peace and ease when there was such an abundance of beauty to take in.
+As I was driving to Butte yesterday, my eyes wandered over the crystal-white scenery and steaming river, as the water was warmer than the air, and wondered how it was the human mind couldn’t stay within the parameters of peace and ease when there was such an abundance of beauty to take in.

-Now, I live in Western Montana, and maybe that’s a sweeping statement to say “an abundance of beauty”, but, really, most of the scenery here is breathtaking regardless of what time of year, except maybe fire season.
+Now, I live in Western Montana, and maybe that’s a sweeping statement to say “an abundance of beauty,” but, really, most of the scenery here is breathtaking regardless of what time of year, except maybe fire season.
 Not that Western Montana’s beauty diminishes or dissipates during fire season, it’s just that we can’t see it and are deprived of knowing it for a while.

 Then this idea of suffering and attachment came to mind.
-I thought of the time my family and I moved to Wyoming a few years ago and the fear that had accompanied me then.
-This fear wasn’t completely overwhelming though.
+I thought of when my family and I moved to Wyoming a few years ago and the fear that had accompanied me then.
+This fear wasn’t completely overwhelming, though.
 There was excitement too.
 And anticipation.
 But there was a definite fear of the unknown and of the possible what-if scenarios, and my mind, as is its natural state, tipped to the negative and was sure that everything would get worse, maybe never getting better at all.

 Suffering and attachment.

-But underneath that fact is another fact, developed from experience, that I can move and change and find new places and people to fall in love with, even if I did decide to move.
-There truly is no need to be afraid of what’s possible, as long as I’m open to engaging and finding what’s needed.
+But underneath that fact is another fact, developed from experience, I can move and change and find new places and people to fall in love with, even if I did decide to move.
+There is no need to be afraid of what’s possible, as long as I’m open to engaging and finding what’s needed.

 Again, an attachment.